NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 **Projects not listed?**

-If you have been advised to apply for a project that is not listed in AIM, first verify the project name with your Project team..
+If you have been advised to apply for a project that is not listed in AIM, first verify the project name with your Project team.
 If the project name is correct, email RDHPCS.AIM.help@NOAA.gov to contact Account Management for assistance.

 If you have further questions, send email to rdhpcs.aim.help@noaa.gov for assistance.